-IAEA NS-G-2.7: IAEA NS-G-2.7 [51] "...gives general recommendations for the development of radiation protection programmes at nuclear power plants" (Section 1.7).
+IAEA NS-G-2.7: IAEA NS-G-2.7 [50] "...gives general recommendations for the development of radiation protection programmes at nuclear power plants" (Section 1.7).
 This safety guide is directed primarily at the regulatory body, and contains very high-level recommendations.
 Therefore, it was not considered useful to assess the Bruce Power RP Program against the recommendations of this document.

-IAEA RS-G-1.1: IAEA RS-G-1.1 [52] "...gives general advice on the exposure conditions for which monitoring programmes should be set up to assess radiation doses arising from external radiation and from intakes of radionuclides by workers" (Section 1.3) Again, recommendations in this safety guide are intended primarily for regulatory authorities and are very high level.
-Therefore, it was not considered useful to assess the Bruce Power RP Program against the recommendations of this document.
+IAEA RS-G-1.1: IAEA RS-G-1.1 [51] "...gives general advice on the exposure conditions for which monitoring programmes should be set up to assess radiation doses arising from external radiation and from intakes of radionuclides by workers" (Section 1.3) Again, recommendations in this safety guide are intended primarily for regulatory authorities and are very high level.